DJCordhose/mlops-drift/README.md

 ## Local Installation

-Only recommended when you have experience with Docker and Python build tools.
+Only recommended when you have experience with Docker and Python build tools and know what you are doing.

 ### Prerequisites
 - Linux, Mac or Windows installation with WSL2 (important)
 - curl
-- Working Docker installation
+- Working Docker 2 installation

 ### Part I: Start monitoring servers using docker